babaniyi/babaniyi.github.io/_posts/2023-03-22-writing-system-design-for-search-ecommerce.md

 # 1. Overview of the search system
-As shown in Figure 1.2 below, the search system takes a text query as input and outputs a ranked list of images sorted by their relevance to the text query.
+As shown in Figure 1.2, the search system takes a text query as input and outputs a ranked list of images sorted by their relevance to the text query.

 <figure>
     <center>